geneontology/annotation_extensions/doc/produced_by.md

 Back to [index of relations docs](https://github.com/geneontology/annotation_extensions/tree/master/doc)

 [QuickGO graph](www.ebi.ac.uk/QuickGO/AnnotationExtensionRelations.html)

 ---------------Text extracted from ontology: DO NOT EDIT---------------

-## regulates_transport_of
+## produced_by
-* OWL ID: RO_0002011
+* OWL ID: RO_0003001
-* label: regulates transport of
+* label: produced by
 * synonyms
 []

 ### Definition
-A relationship that holds between a  process that regulates a transport process and the entity transported by that process.

 ### Usage
+Use this relation to link an extracellular cellular_component that is a product of a cell, to a cell that produced it.
+Examples include exosomes, LDLs, secreted ECM components.

 ### Comment

 ### Subsets
-[ro-eco, AE_chemical, display_for_curators]
+[ro-eco, AE_cellular_component, display_for_curators]

 ##local domain
+CL:0000000 : cell

 ## local range
+GO:0005575 : cellular_component

 ---------------END AUTO GENERATED SECTION---------------